Skip to main content

 2. Click Add data source.

-3. Select the type of data source Prometheus.
+3. Select the Prometheus data source type.

-4. In the field URL enter http://localhost:9090.
+4. In the URL field, type http://localhost:9090.

 5. Click Save & test.

-7. In the field Import via grafana.com enter 15828.
+7. In the Import via grafana.com field, enter 15828.

-8. Click Load.
+8. Press Load.

-9. In the field Prometheus select the Prometheus data source you created in step 5.
+9. In the Prometheus field, select the Prometheus data source you created in step 5.

 10. Click Import.